JOIN ME

 -Sunscreen

 -Daypack .
-I am partial to my Osprey, as it has a removable daypack that is not too big.
+I am partial to my Patagonia as it is not too big and has a spot on the inside for a sleeve for water.

 -Toiletries